digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

 ## Contributing

-If you have suggestions or other ideas please feel free to open a PR or CC the maintainer.
+For suggestions or ideas, please open a PR or create an issue.
 We value your feedback!

 ## Credits